neocruiser/neocruiser.github.io/_posts/2018-09-05-welcome-to-deep-breath.md

 ![Dimension reduction summary](/assets/2018-09-05-scaling/scaling.png)

-These tools are computational techniques in genomics and statistics.
+These tools rely computational techniques in genomics and statistics.
 Here is a list of techniques that describe what will be used on the genes in the `white box`:
    - Feature engineering & regularization (lasso, ridge, elastic)
    - Data subsetting, extraction, reformating